 - Concord Municipal Light Plant offers a rebate for home charging installation through its EV Level 2 Program.
 Concord residents may receive a rebate of $250 to help offset the cost of installing some or all components of a Level 2 system for higher speed charging.
 A Level 2 charging system consists of a 240 volt wiring circuit from your house electrical panel to a NEMA 14-50 outlet or to a home EV charging station.

 - Massachusetts offers rebates to EV owners through the MOR-EV program.
-If you buy or lease an eligible EV you can apply for a $1,000-$2,500 rebate within 3 months of the purchase/lease date. *MOR-EV program available through September 30, 2019 so act soon!*
+If you buy or lease an eligible EV you can apply a rebate of $1,500 within 3 months of the purchase/lease date. *MOR-EV program available through September 30, 2019 so act soon!*

 - A Federal Tax Credit of up to $7,500 is available for EV owners.
 The credit varies depend on the type of vehicle and your tax liability and is only available to the owner of the car (if you lease, the dealer gets the credit and may pass on some of the benefits).